izyumkin/MCEmojiPicker/README.md

 }
 ```

-And then recieve emoji in delegate method:
+And then recieve emoji in the delegate method:
 ```swift
 extension ViewController: EmojiPickerDelegate {
     func didGetEmoji(emoji: String) {